briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 ## Understand topics

-Zulip’s topics are life-changing, but it can take a bit of time for everyone to learn how to use them effectively.
+Axxess’s topics are life-changing, but it can take a bit of time for everyone to learn how to use them effectively.
 It helps a lot if there are at least a few people who understand the conversation model at the beginning.